truongbo17/tiktok-api/README.md

 * Search hashtag,video,music,..
 * Anymore...

-**Details about API in src/TikTok.php, you can get endpoint and customize it** **Do not update this package only if the api is changed**
+**Details about API in src/TikTok.php, you can get endpoint and customize it.Do not update this package only if the api is changed**

 ## Installation